MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper.md

 ## Do Not Track

-When you turn on **Send "Do Not Track" requests** in **edge://settings/privacy**, Microsoft Edge will send a DNT:1 HTTP header with your outgoing HTTP, HTTPS and SPDY browsing traffic requests to websites you visit to request that they not use trackers.
-However, turning on **Send "Do Not Track" requests** doesn't guarantee that websites won't track you.
-Some sites might honor this request by showing you ads not based on any previous browsing.
-Microsoft Edge does not have control if this request will be honored or not.
-To help prevent websites from tracking you, change your **Tracking prevention** settings in **edge://settings/privacy** to **Balanced** or **Strict**.
+When you turn on the **Send "Do Not Track" requests** setting in `edge://settings/privacy`, Microsoft Edge sends a DNT:1 HTTP header with your outgoing HTTP, HTTPS, and SPDY browsing traffic requests to websites you visit to request that the sites not use trackers.
+However, turning on the **Send "Do Not Track" requests** setting doesn't guarantee that websites are not tracking you.
+Some sites may honor the request by showing you ads not based on any previous browsing.
+Microsoft Edge does not have control if this request is honored or not.
+To help prevent websites from tracking you, change your **Tracking prevention** settings in `edge://settings/privacy` to **Balanced** or **Strict**.

 When you use guest mode, Microsoft Edge does not send "Do Not Track" requests.
 When you use InPrivate browsing, Microsoft Edge sends only  "Do Not Track" requests if the **Send "Do Not Track" requests** setting is turned on for the profile you're using.